MDylan/laravel-gdpr-compliance/readme.md

 ### Lazy Eager Loading Relationships

 You may need to include a relationship in the data that will be made available for download.
-To do so, add a `$gdprWith` property to your `App\User` model:
+To do so, add a `$gdprWith` property to your `App\Models\User` model:

 ```php
 use Dialect\Gdpr\Portable;